hitoshi-watase/sercrod/docs/reference/directives/include.md

 Typical usage patterns:

 - Use `*include` when:
-  - The template is defined in the same document or in a Nablla world that is already in memory.
+  - The template is defined in the same document or in a Sercrod world that is already in memory.
   - You want predictable, purely in-memory reuse.

 - Use `*import` when: